5 hidden ways to boost your tax refund

 Married Filing Separately status often requires more effort, but the time you invest can offer tax savings — under the right conditions.
 For example, if one spouse has a lot of medical expenses, such as COBRA payments resulting from a job loss, computing taxes individually might allow for a larger deduction.

 The Child Tax Credit is available to separately filing spouses.
 The credit is $2,000 per child under 17 years old in 2019, and it can now be claimed by a separate filer with less than $200,000 in adjusted gross income (it's $400,000 for joint filers).

 Choosing to file separate returns can have its drawbacks, such as losing certain deductions available to joint filers.
 You'll need to weigh this carefully to maximize your refund potential.
 Also, both spouses must take either the standard deduction or itemize their deduction.
 You can’t mix-and-match between the two returns.

 Calculating your taxes both ways will point you in the higher refund direction.

 When you use TurboTax, we’ll do this calculation for you and recommend the best filing status.

-Unmarried taxpayers who claim a qualifying dependent can cut their tax bill by filing as Head of Household if they meet the requirements.
+Unmarried taxpayers who claim a qualifying dependent can often cut their tax bills by filing as Head of Household if they meet the requirements.

 This filing status enjoys a higher standard deduction and more favorable tax brackets than filing as Single.